projectwallace/css-parser/README.md

 # CSS Parser

+> [!WARNING]
+> This is a very experimental CSS parser.
+Expect several bugs and inconveniences!

 **High-performance CSS parser optimized for static analysis and formatting**

 Built for speed and efficiency, this parser handles large CSS files with minimal memory overhead and blazing-fast parse times.
 Designed with a data-oriented architecture using a single contiguous memory arena for zero allocations during parsing.